Table of Contents

 For a more in-depth review of scales of measurement, read our article on data analysis questions.
-Once scales of measurement have been selected, it is time to select which of the two broad interpretation processes will best suit your data needs.
-Let’s take a closer look at those specific data interpretation methods and possible data interpretation problems.
+Once measurement scales have been selected, it is time to select which of the two broad interpretation processes will best suit your data needs.
+Let’s take a closer look at those specific methods and possible data interpretation problems.

-When interpreting data, an analyst must try to discern the differences between correlation, causation and coincidences, as well as many other bias – but he also has to consider all the factors involved that may have led to a result.
-There are various data interpretation methods one can use.
+When interpreting data, an analyst must try to discern the differences between correlation, causation, and coincidences, as well as many other biases – but he also has to consider all the factors involved that may have led to a result.
+There are various data interpretation types and methods one can use to achieve this.

-The interpretation of data is designed to help people make sense of numerical data that has been collected, analyzed and presented.
-Having a baseline method (or methods) for interpreting data will provide your analyst teams a structure and consistent foundation.
-Indeed, if several departments have different approaches to interpret the same data, while sharing the same goals, some mismatched objectives can result.
-Disparate methods will lead to duplicated efforts, inconsistent solutions, wasted energy and inevitably – time and money.
-In this part, we will look at the two main methods of interpretation of data: with a qualitative and a quantitative analysis.
+The interpretation of data is designed to help people make sense of numerical data that has been collected, analyzed, and presented.
+Having a baseline method for interpreting data will provide your analyst teams with a structure and consistent foundation.
+Indeed, if several departments have different approaches to interpreting the same data while sharing the same goals, some mismatched objectives can result.
+Disparate methods will lead to duplicated efforts, inconsistent solutions, wasted energy, and inevitably – time and money.
+In this part, we will look at the two main methods of interpretation of data: qualitative and quantitative analysis.

 Qualitative Data Interpretation

 Qualitative data analysis can be summed up in one word – categorical.
-With qualitative analysis, data is not described through numerical values or patterns, but through the use of descriptive context (i.e., text).
+With this type of analysis, data is not described through numerical values or patterns but through the use of descriptive context (i.e., text).
 Typically, narrative data is gathered by employing a wide variety of person-to-person techniques.
 These techniques include:

-- Documents: much like how patterns of behavior can be observed, different types of documentation resources can be coded and divided based on the type of material they contain.
+- Secondary Research: much like how patterns of behavior can be observed, various types of documentation resources can be coded and divided based on the type of material they contain.

 - Interviews: one of the best collection methods for narrative data.
-Enquiry responses can be grouped by theme, topic or category.
-The interview approach allows for highly-focused data segmentation.
+Inquiry responses can be grouped by theme, topic, or category.
+The interview approach allows for highly focused data segmentation.

 A key difference between qualitative and quantitative analysis is clearly noticeable in the interpretation stage.
-Qualitative data, as it is widely open to interpretation, must be “coded” so as to facilitate the grouping and labeling of data into identifiable themes.
-As person-to-person data collection techniques can often result in disputes pertaining to proper analysis, qualitative data analysis is often summarized through three basic principles: notice things, collect things, think about things.
+The first one is widely open to interpretation and must be “coded” so as to facilitate the grouping and labeling of data into identifiable themes.
+As person-to-person data collection techniques can often result in disputes pertaining to proper analysis, qualitative data analysis is often summarized through three basic principles: notice things, collect things, and think about things.

 Quantitative Data Interpretation

-If quantitative data interpretation could be summed up in one word (and it really can’t) that word would be “numerical.”
-There are few certainties when it comes to data analysis, but you can be sure that if the research you are engaging in has no numbers involved, it is not quantitative research.
-Quantitative analysis refers to a set of processes by which numerical data is analyzed.
-More often than not, it involves the use of statistical modeling such as standard deviation, mean and median.
+If quantitative data interpretation could be summed up in one word (and it really can’t), that word would be “numerical.”
+There are few certainties when it comes to data analysis, but you can be sure that if the research you are engaging in has no numbers involved, it is not quantitative research, as this analysis refers to a set of processes by which numerical data is analyzed.
+More often than not, it involves the use of statistical modeling such as standard deviation, mean, and median.
 Let’s quickly review the most common statistical terms:

-- Mean: a mean represents a numerical average for a set of responses.
-When dealing with a data set (or multiple data sets), a mean will represent a central value of a specific set of numbers.
+- Mean: A mean represents a numerical average for a set of responses.
+When dealing with a data set (or multiple data sets), a mean will represent the central value of a specific set of numbers.
 It is the sum of the values divided by the number of values within the data set.
-Other terms that can be used to describe the concept are arithmetic mean, average and mathematical expectation.
+Other terms that can be used to describe the concept are arithmetic mean, average, and mathematical expectation.

-- Standard deviation: this is another statistical term commonly appearing in quantitative analysis.
+- Standard deviation: This is another statistical term commonly used in quantitative analysis.
 Standard deviation reveals the distribution of the responses around the mean.
 It describes the degree of consistency within the responses; together with the mean, it provides insight into data sets.

-- Frequency distribution: this is a measurement gauging the rate of a response appearance within a data set.
-When using a survey, for example, frequency distribution has the capability of determining the number of times a specific ordinal scale response appears (i.e., agree, strongly agree, disagree, etc.).
+- Frequency distribution: This is a measurement gauging the rate of a response appearance within a data set.
+When using a survey, for example, frequency distribution, it can determine the number of times a specific ordinal scale response appears (i.e., agree, strongly agree, disagree, etc.).
 Frequency distribution is extremely keen in determining the degree of consensus among data points.

 Typically, quantitative data is measured by visually presenting correlation tests between two or more variables of significance.
 Different processes can be used together or separately, and comparisons can be made to ultimately arrive at a conclusion.
 Other signature interpretation processes of quantitative data include:

-Now that we have seen how to interpret data, let's move on and ask ourselves some questions: what are some data interpretation benefits?
+Now that we have seen how to interpret data, let's move on and ask ourselves some questions: What are some of the benefits of data interpretation?
 Why do all industries engage in data research and analysis?
-These are basic questions, but that often don’t receive adequate attention.
+These are basic questions, but they often don’t receive adequate attention.

 Why Data Interpretation Is Important

 The purpose of collection and interpretation is to acquire useful and usable information and to make the most informed decisions possible.
-From businesses, to newlyweds researching their first home, data collection and interpretation provides limitless benefits for a wide range of institutions and individuals.
+From businesses to newlyweds researching their first home, data collection and interpretation provide limitless benefits for a wide range of institutions and individuals.

-Data analysis and interpretation, regardless of method and qualitative/quantitative status, may include the following characteristics:
+Data analysis and interpretation, regardless of the method and qualitative/quantitative status, may include the following characteristics:

 - Data identification and explanation